Last Modified: 14 Oct 2013

 All departure taxes should be included in your international flight ticket.

-In 2012, the important month of Ramadan will be in progress from the 20th of July through till the 18th of August, and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
+In 2014, the important month of Ramadan will be in progress from 28 June through until 27 July, and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
 Ramadan is a festival of sacrifice where the devout refrain from eating or drinking during daylight hours.
 During Ramadan, business hours are shortened, including opening hours at some tourist attractions.
 Alcohol is not permitted during daylight hours and many restaurants will be closed.
 While you should expect some delays and inconveniences during this period, the month is a fantastic opportunity to travel in a Muslim country and witness this unique period, particularly the nightly celebrations when the sun sets and the fast is broken.
 Please note that although the Eid ul-Fitr festival can also be a fascinating time to travel it's a period of national holiday.
 Most government offices and businesses will be closed and some tourist site opening hours may be effected.

 IRANIAN NEW YEAR:

-Please note that the Iranian New Year will take place from 20 March to 3 April.
-Many Iranian banks and government offices will be closed for the first week of this period.
+Please note that the Iranian New Year will take place from 21 March to 25 March.
+Many Iranian banks and government offices will be closed for the week of this period.

 IRANIAN NEW YEAR AND VISA APPLICATION: